Overview and Learning Goals

 • To gain familiarity with anthropological concepts, methods, theories, and ethical frameworks (within and across the subdisciplines) and to utilize these to understand past and present issues, relationships, and systems

-• To develop the skills to collect and analyze various types of information (including material, visual, oral, and textual) and to critically consider their use in ethnographic and archaeological research
+• To develop the skills to collect and analyze various types of information (including material, visual, oral, sonic, and textual) and to evaluate their use in ethnographic and archaeological research and scholarship

 • To develop critical perspectives on relations of power and inequality as they manifest in specific cultural contexts, global connections, and historical trajectories